Kryloss/Dashboard/SUBDOMAIN_SETUP.md

 ## Overview

-This project now includes a complete subdomain routing system that automatically detects when users visit subdomains and routes them to the appropriate pages.
+This project now includes a complete subdomain routing system that automatically detects when users visit subdomains and serves the appropriate content directly from the subdomain URL.

 ## How It Works

 ### 1. Middleware (`middleware.ts`)
 - Detects incoming requests to subdomains
-- Automatically redirects users to the correct routes
+- **URL Rewriting**: Serves content from internal routes while keeping users on the subdomain URL
-- Handles routing for `healss.kryloss.com` → `/healss-subdomain`
+- Handles routing for `healss.kryloss.com` → serves `/healss-subdomain` content
+- **No redirects** - users stay on the clean subdomain URL

 ### 2. Subdomain Detection (`src/lib/subdomains.ts`)
 - Provides utility functions to detect current subdomain